michalkmet/xp-find-the-divisors/NOTES.md

 Pomodoro 4:
 - ✅ UAT5.1 - When user pass 37, it should return '37' is prime
 - ✅ UAT5.2 - When user pass 41, it should return '41' is prime
-- ⚠ TODO UAT5.3 - When user pass 139, it should return '139' is prime
+- ✅ UAT5.3 - When user pass 139, it should return '139' is prime